rdmpage/index-fungorum-coldp/README.md

 A version of [Index Fungorum](http://www.indexfungorum.org) with persistent identifiers (e.g., DOIs) for literature added.
 Original data harvested via Index Fungorum API.
 Persistent identifiers added based on my earlier work [indexfungorum-publications](https://github.com/rdmpage/indexfungorum-publications).

+### Exports and releases

+The data to add to ChecklistBank are held in the views `names_with_references` and `references` in the SQLIte database.
+These views, together with the `metadata.yml` file comprise a release.
+Releases are versioned by date.

 ## Issues

 ### Triggers